saecki/zig-grep/paper/paper.typ

     }
 ```]

-The `errdefer` statement runs code *only* when an error is returned from the scope, this can be useful when dealing with a multi step initialization process that can fail, and intermediate resources need to be cleaned up:  @zigdoc_errdefer
+The `errdefer` statement runs code *only* when an error is returned from the scope, this can be useful when dealing with a multi step initialization process that can fail, and intermediate resources need to be cleaned up @zigdoc_errdefer:
 #sourcecode[```zig
     fn openAndPrepareFile() !File {
         var file = try std.fs.cwd().openFile("foo.txt", .{});